grahamannett/identicon-take-home/README.md

 # Usage

-The code has 2 main classes.
+The code has 2 main classes both in `identicon.py`.
 The `IdenticonGenerator` and the `IdenticonImageWriter` class.
 It is possible to do everything just by instantiating and calling the `IdenticonImageWriter` with something like the following:

 ```python